suessflorian/postgres-logical-replication/README.md

 Some **features** of personal interest these services typically offer are:

 - Point in time recovery (PITR)
-- Heated (or ready to go) backup replica's
+- Heated (or ready to go) replica's
 - Logical replication

 I learnt however that these are offered via proxy of _ease_ rather than PostgresQL component expansion.